Cappella (band): 1987-1991: Beginnings and minor success

+1992-1995: U Got 2 Know and worldwide success

-It was not until 1993 when Cappella really began to gain momentum.
+It was not until 1992 when Cappella really began to gain momentum.
 "U Got 2 Know" was based on the distinctive riff of Siouxsie and the Banshees' "Happy House".
-Vocalist Anna Ross and rapper MC Fixx It (Ricardo Overman) were chosen by Gianfranco for live performances.
+Vocalist Anna Ross and rapper MC Fixx It (Ricardo Overman) were chosen by Bortolotti for live performances.
 The song reached number 6 in the UK.
-Afterwards, two permanent members were drafted in to front the act: rapper Rodney Bishop from London and ex-SL2 dancer Kelly Overett from Ipswich.
-"U Got 2 Let the Music" (which sampled Alphaville's "Sounds Like a Melody") was released in October 1993 and climbed to number 2 on the UK Singles Chart, held off from the top spot only by Meat Loaf's "I'd Do Anything For Love (But I Won't Do That)".
+Afterwards, two permanent members from England were drafted in to front the act: rapper Rodney Bishop from London and ex-SL2 dancer Kelly Overett from Ipswich.
+"U Got 2 Let the Music" (which sampled Alphaville's "Sounds Like a Melody") was released in October 1993 and climbed to number 2 on the UK Singles Chart, held off from the top spot only by Meat Loaf's "I'd Do Anything for Love (But I Won't Do That)".
 "U Got 2 Know" would later be remade and updated by Tomcraft in 2013.

 Further hits followed: "Move On Baby" reached number 7 in February 1994, "U & Me" peaked at number 10 in June, and "Move It Up" ended the U Got 2 Know album project with a number 16 hit in October.
 At the end of the year, Overett left the group.
-It later emerged that she had not actually performed on any of the records.
-Though she occasionally performed and sang live, like "Move On Baby" live on Top of the Pops and during a telecast of M6's Dance Machine concert in 1994 in which she did perform "U & Me" live despite a playback in the background.
+It later emerged that she had not actually performed on any of the records, though she occasionally performed and sang live, like "Move On Baby" live on Top of the Pops and during a telecast of M6's Dance Machine concert in 1994 in which she did perform "U & Me" live despite a playback in the background.

-As for the real voices that were actually used, "U Got 2 Know" included Xaviera Gold's vocals from "You Used To Hold Me", "U Got 2 Let the Music" sampled a vocal from JM Silk's track "Let The Music Take Control", and the vocals for "U & Me" were sampled from a song by Vicki Shepard.
-"Move On Baby" and "Don't Be Proud" were sung by a session singer Eileina Dennis.
+As for the real voices that were actually used, "U Got 2 Know" included Xaviera Gold's vocals from "You Used to Hold Me", "U Got 2 Let the Music" sampled a vocal from JM Silk's track "Let the Music Take Control", and the vocals for "U & Me" were sampled from a song by Vicki Shepard.
+"Move On Baby" and "Don't Be Proud" were sung by session singer Eileina Dennis.
 The hit "Move It Up" was also sung by a session singer now known to be Jackie Rawe.
 Rap vocals were later confirmed to be performed by former member MC Fixx It.
-Overett later established a singing career by releasing a single called "Follow Your Heart" in 1995 under the name "Kelly O", although it was her only solo single.
+Overett later established a singing career by releasing a single called "Follow Your Heart" in 1995 under the name Kelly O, although it was her only solo single.